 Click on the job status after it has completed.
 If it has been suspended or stopped, you can also click on it to see what has happened.

-In the job status blade, click on the All Logs icon.
+In the Jobs status blade:

+Click on the All Logs icon.

 This will open up a Streams blade where you can click on each individual output that occurred which the script was executing.

 For example, if you click on the top item, you should see something like: